Creating Startup Scripts and Services

 Also, implement Cardano Node as a systemd service.
 Running Cardano Node as a systemd service maximizes the uptime of your stake pool by restarting the stake pool automatically if any stake pool processes may crash, or when the computer reboots.

 The following procedure configures options for all the nodes in your stake pool—including the block-producing node—to operate as relay nodes.
-Temporarily configuring the block-producing node to operate as a relay node is sufficient for in order to synchronize a local copy of the Cardano blockchain.
+Temporarily configuring the block-producing node to operate as a relay node is sufficient for Starting the Nodes in order to synchronize a local copy of the Cardano blockchain.
 Every node in a stake pool configuration, including the block-producing node, stores a local copy of the Cardano blockchain.
-The topic explains how to configure the block-producing node with the capabilities required to mint blocks.
+The topic Generating Keys for the Block-producing Node explains how to configure the block-producing node with the capabilities required to mint blocks.

 To create a startup script and service for an instance of Cardano Node: